solacoin/.github/profile/README.md

 ---

-Together, let's build the future of decentralized finance with **2025**.
+Together, let's build the future of decentralized finance with **SolaCoin**.